Arpitavishwakarma/juspay-ui-assignment/README.md

 # Juspay UI Assignment

-This is a minimal React + Tailwind project replicating the given Figma screen.
+This is a minimal React + Tailwind project.

 ## Setup
 npm install